-Pumpkin seed oil, which is high in anti-inflammatory compounds, has been investigated for its potential role as a treatment for BPH and chronic prostatitis.(7) It appears to be able to reduce the size of the prostate and relieve symptoms such as BPH.
+Pumpkin seeds, especially pumpkin seed oil which is high in anti-inflammatory compounds, has been investigated for its potential role as a treatment for BPH and chronic prostatitis.(7) It appears to be able to reduce the size of the prostate and relieve symptoms such as BPH.

 One study that involved 47 men with BPH found that taking 320mg of pumpkin seed oil, or a combination of pumpkin seed oil and saw palmetto, every day substantially improved BPH symptoms within six months.(8)

 This supplement may be beneficial when combined with other supplements like saw palmetto.

 Stinging Nettle Root

 Commonly used in herbal medicine to relieve inflammation and pain, a few studies have shown that nettle root may help relieve the urinary symptoms that are associated with BPH, including helping with urine flow, as well as waking up at night to urinate.

 A study involving 100 men diagnosed with BPH showed that supplementing with 600mg of stinging nettle extract daily for 8 weeks substantially improved their symptoms.(9)